Alan Hamel: Personal life

 Hamel has two children, a son Stephen and a daughter Leslie, from his first marriage to Marilyn Hamel.
-He met his current wife, actress and author Suzanne Somers who is ten years his junior, while she worked as a prize model on The Anniversary Game, a game show he hosted.
-Hamel and Somers lived together for about ten years before marrying.
+He met his second wife, actress and author Suzanne Somers while she worked as a prize model on The Anniversary Game, a game show he hosted.
+Although he was already married, they began a relationship which led to an abortion.
+Hamel and Somers lived together for about nine years before finally marrying on November 19, 1977.
 A rabbi and a Catholic priest officiated at their wedding.
-Hamel is stepfather to Bruce Somers, Jr., Suzanne Somers' son from a previous marriage during her teens.
+Hamel is stepfather to Bruce Somers Jr., Suzanne Somers' son from a previous teen marriage.
+Suzanne Somers died on October 15, 2023.
+In June 2025, it was reported that he is in a relationship with Somers' former co-star Joanna Cassidy.

+Somers and Hamel bought a house in Palm Springs, California, in 1977, and they sold it in 2021 for $8.5 million.
+In January 2007, a wildfire in Southern California destroyed their home in Malibu, California.